casact/chainladder-python/docs/modules/development.rst

 A nice property of the GLM framework is that it is highly flexible in terms of including covariates that may be predictive of loss reserves while maintaining a close relationship to traditional methods.
 Additionally, the framework can be extended in a straightforward way to incorporate various approaches to measuring prediction errors.
+Behind the scenes, `TweedieGLM` is using scikit-learn's ``TweedieRegressor`` estimator.

 Long Format
 -------------
 GLMs are fit to triangles in "Long Format".
 That is, they are converted to pandas DataFrames behind the scenes.
 Each axis of the `Triangle` is included in the dataframe.
-The ``origin`` and ```development`` axes are in columns of the same name.
+The ``origin`` and ``development`` axes are in columns of the same name.
 You can inspect what your `Triangle` looks like in long format by calling `to_frame` with ``keepdims=True``